Sarikoli language: Writing system

 The language has no official written form.
 Linguist Gao Erqiang, publishing in China, used IPA to transcribe the sounds of Sarikoli in his book and dictionary, while Tatiana N. Pakhalina, publishing in Russia, used an alphabet similar to that of the Wakhi language in hers.
 The majority of Sarikoli-speakers attend schools using Uyghur as the medium of instruction.

 Uyghur alphabet

-In recent years, Sarikoli speakers in China have used Uyghur Arabic alphabet to spell out their language.
+In recent years, Sarikoli speakers in China have used a modified version of the Uyghur alphabet (itself a modified version of the Persian alphabet) to spell out their language.